ringarochkryss/artstore/README.md

 6. Try to login with empty fields

 ##### Admin
-1. As a normal customer -try to get in to admin (expected to fail with no access)
+1. As a normal customer -try to get in to admin (expected to fail with no access and no button to press)
 2. As a artist customer  - try to get in to admin (expected to pass)
 3. Add art, artist and gallery
 4. edit the above